-Tick-borneare dangerous and even deadly, but there are many different ways for you to prevent tick-borne diseases, including clothing choices, insect repellent, training, site awareness, Deet, personal inspections, and a number of other strategies.
+Tick-borneare dangerous and even deadly, but there are many different ways for you to prevent tick-borne diseases, including clothing choices, insect , training, site awareness, DEET, personal inspections, and a number of other strategies.

 Clothing choices are always important in the prevention of tick-borne diseases.
-Long sleeves and long pants, as well as thick-soled boots, socks and a hat represent a solid start to your Personal Protective Equipment (PPE) if you’re going to be spending a lot of time in a tick-concentrated area.
+Long sleeves and long pants, as well as thick-soled boots, socks, and a hat, represent a solid start to your Personal Protective Equipment (PPE) if you’re going to be spending a lot of time in a tick-concentrated area.

-A common-sense strategy if you’re going to be spending a lot of time in areas containing ticks is to simply apply insect repellent regularly.
-Repellents that contain DEET are highly recommended, especially for backcountry work where a bit more strength is required to keep insects at bay.
-Workers should be encouraged to reapply the repellent as often as necessary while at the worksite, and the repellent should be provided for workers.
+A common-sense strategy, if you’re going to be spending a lot of time in areas containing ticks, is to simply apply insect repellent regularly.
+Repellents that contain DEET are highly recommended, especially for back-country work where a bit more strength is required to keep insects at bay.
+Workers should be encouraged to reapply the repellent as often as necessary while at the work site, and the repellent should be provided for workers.

-Many ticks get into your home or life through your pets, as your energetic puppy might go crashing through wooded areas without any real concern for what ticks or bugs he is check your pets for ticks, especially following a hike, as these ticks can not only get your pets sick, but also detach and infect other members of your family during contact with your pet.up along the way.
+Many ticks get into your home or life through your pets, as your energetic puppy might go crashing through wooded areas without any real concern for what ticks or bugs he is check your pets for ticks, especially following a hike, as these ticks can not only get your pets sick but also detach and infect other members of your family during contact with your pet.up along the way.
 You should regularly

 If you are working in an area that is near a large deer population, set up a system to reduce deer populations in the area you will be spending time.
-Deer ticks are some of the most common, and can carry a number of different diseases.
+Deer ticks are some of the most common and can carry a number of different diseases.
 As the deer population continues to explode in certain parts of the world, the risk of deer tick-borne diseases rises.

-Some natural options are well known for preventing tick-borne diseases, including the use of eucalyptus oil, almond oil and vinegar.
+Some natural options are well known for preventing tick-borne diseases, including the use of eucalyptus oil, almond oil, and vinegar.
 This combination is highly unpleasant to ticks, and they will avoid latching on to skin that has been treated with this mixture.
-The vinegar and almond oil both possess high levels of sulfuric compounds, and the eucalyptus oil hides the smell.
-Garlic and garlic oil is also a good dietary addition, as the sulfur compounds in garlic are highly distasteful to ticks.
+The and both possess high levels of compounds and the eucalyptus oil hides the smell.
+Garlic and garlic oil is also a good addition, as the sulfur compounds in garlic are highly distasteful to ticks.